 If our sales force is less successful than anticipated, our business expansion plans could suffer and our ability to generate revenues could be diminished.
-In addition, we have limited history selling our clinical services tests on a direct basis and operating our pharma services, and leveraging our bioinformatics data and our limited history makes forecasting difficult.
+In addition, we have limited history selling our clinical services tests on a direct basis, and leveraging our bioinformatics data and our limited history makes forecasting difficult.

-If our sales force is not successful, or new additions to our sales team fail to gain traction among our customers, we may not be able to increase market awareness and sales of our molecular diagnostic tests and pharma services.
-If we fail to establish our clinical services tests and pharma services in the marketplace, it could have a negative effect on our ability to sell subsequent products or services and hinder the desired expansion of our business.
-We have growing, however limited, historical experience forecasting the direct sales of our clinical services products, and no prior history operating our pharma services before our acquisition of pharma services in 2019.
+If our sales force is not successful, or new additions to our sales team fail to gain traction among our customers, we may not be able to increase market awareness and sales of our molecular diagnostic tests.
+If we fail to establish our clinical services tests in the marketplace, it could have a negative effect on our ability to sell subsequent products or services and hinder the desired expansion of our business.
+We have growing, however limited, historical experience forecasting the direct sales of our clinical services products.
 Our ability to produce product quantities that meet customer demand is dependent upon our ability to forecast accurately and plan production accordingly.

-If we are unable to compete successfully in the markets our clinical services and pharma services operate in, we may be unable to increase or sustain our revenue or achieve profitability.
+If we are unable to compete successfully in the markets our clinical services operate in, we may be unable to increase or sustain our revenue or achieve profitability.

 We compete with physicians and the medical community who use traditional methods to diagnose gastrointestinal, endocrine and lung cancers and to conduct clinical trials.
 In many cases, practice guidelines in the United States have recommended non-molecular testing like cytology or diagnostic surgery to determine if a patient's condition is malignant or benign.
 As a result, we believe that we will need to continue to educate physicians and the medical community on the value and benefits of our clinical services tests in order to impact clinical practices.
 In addition, we face competition from other companies that offer diagnostic tests.
-Specifically, in regard to our thyroid diagnostic tests, Veracyte has thyroid nodule cancer diagnostic tests which are currently on the market that compete with our ThyGeNEXT® and ThyraMIR® tests.
-Quest currently offers Veracyte's tests via a co-marketing agreement, and CBL is offering a diagnostic test performed via the University of Pittsburgh Medical Center (UPMC) that analyzes genetic alterations using next-generation sequencing mutation panel for pancreatic cysts.
+Specifically, in regard to our thyroid diagnostic tests, Veracyte, Inc. ("Veracyte") has thyroid nodule cancer diagnostic tests which are currently on the market that compete with our ThyGeNEXT® and ThyraMIR®v2 tests.
+Quest Diagnostics Inc. currently offers Veracyte's tests via a co-marketing agreement, and CBLPath, Inc. is offering a diagnostic test performed via the University of Pittsburgh Medical Center (UPMC) that analyzes genetic alterations using next-generation sequencing mutation panel for pancreatic cysts.
 While we do not believe we currently have significant direct competition for PancraGEN® in the gastrointestinal market, technology such as a next-generation sequencing mutation panel could in the future lead to increased competition.